-- A parent job that is started manually by the administrator or by a catalog backup policy schedule. - A child job that creates the .drpkg file for use when recovering the identity of the master server.
-After successful creation of the . drpkg file and before staging, the same child job will run an online backup of the SQL Anywhere database files to the staging directory located at:
+- A parent job that is started manually by the administrator or by a catalog backup policy schedule. - A child job that creates the .drpkg file for use when it recovers the identity of the primary server.
+Before staging, the same child job runs an online backup of the database to the following directory:

-UNIX: /usr/openv/db/staging

-Windows: install path\Veritas\NetBackupDB\staging
+UNIX: /usr/openv/db/staging Windows: install path\Veritas\NetBackupDB\staging bpdbm, bpbkar, bpbrm, bpcd, bpbackup, bprd

-A child job that backs up the NBDB database files.
-After the files are in the staging area, the SQL Anywhere database agent backs them up in the same manner as an ordinary backup.

-A child job that backs up the NetBackup database files (all files in /usr/openv/netbackup/db).

-NetBackup creates the disaster recovery file, and emails it to the administrator if the email option was selected in the policy.
+- A child job that backs up the NBDB database.
+After the database is in the staging area, it is backed up in the same manner as an ordinary backup. - A child job that backs up the database.
+If the email option is selected in the policy, creates the disaster recovery file and emails it to the administrator.